phac-nml/irida-next/docs-site/docs/user/export/getting-started.md

   * Project that has at least one associated sample, and files uploaded to the sample.
   * At least the Analyst role for the Project or Group containing the samples for export.
 * Linelist Export
-  * Project that has at least one associated sample, and metadata added to the sample.
+  * Project that has at least one associated sample that contains metadata.
   * At least the Analyst role for the Project or Group containing the samples for export.
 * Analysis Export
   * User Workflow Execution